Lost-Rabbit-Digital/SpudCustoms/project_management/scratch_pad.md

 The tasks which have be completed and pushed to VCS.

 Steam Release 0.1.1:
+- Reduced chance of Spud running the border from 30% to 5%

 Steam Release 0.1.0:
 [o] - Custom cursor for hover, click, grab, drag